-FCR’s unique, small-town focused operating model has made it possible to achieve many company-wide objectives during this pandemic.
-Protecting our colleagues, communities, and clients while maintaining business operations are paramount.
-This model also allowed us to pivot faster than other organizations to a work from home model as the reality of the situation became more apparent.
+FCR’s unique, small-town focused operating model has made it possible to achieve many company-wide objectives during the pandemic.
+We’ve been able to protect our colleagues, communities, and clients while maintaining business operations.
+In fact, our model allowed us to pivot faster than other organizations to a work-from-home setup when we needed to.

-The Pacific Northwest of the US felt the impact of Coronavirus before most of the country.
+The Pacific Northwest of the United States felt the impact of Coronavirus before most of the country.
 FCR had a front-row seat to it all with our locations in Oregon and Washington, and we took the spread of COVID-19 very seriously right from the start.
-FCR was one of the first on-premise outsourcers to pivot the majority of its workforce to a work from home environment.
-We took a proactive approach rather than a reactive response through a multi-stage process.
+FCR was one of the first on-premise outsourcers to pivot the majority of its workforce to a work-from-home environment.
+We took a proactive approach, rather than a reactive response, through a multi-stage process.

 Our Operations teams immediately moved into action and set clear and consistent direction and expectations for sanitation standards across all sites should an exposure to the virus occur.
 Clear instructions for handwashing protocols and social distancing were established.
 When a suspected exposure to the virus occurred in our call centers, we made the difficult decision to shut the center down, and then followed up with deep cleaning with medical-grade solutions.
 FCR changed its attendance and sick policy to encourage those who exhibited symptoms to go home without any worry of adverse action.
 Our primary goal from the beginning has been to protect our colleagues from getting sick.